RamVasuthevan/Personal-Website/website/_posts/2023-11-12-A Bit-of-a-Sabbatical-Time-for-More-Focus.md

-I will also work on side projects, especially if they align with my goal of applying technology to real estate but it is now time to impose a totalitarian discipline on myself.
+I will also work on side projects, especially if they align with my goal of applying technology to real estate but it is now time to impose a discipline on myself.